eriklarsen4/RNAseq/Heatmaps/Bioinformatics.md

--   To obtain pathway and gene ontology info, the [Enrichr](https://maayanlab.cloud/Enrichr/) database was queried from the console using the [enrichR](https://github.com/guokai8/Enrichr#:~:text=Description%20EnrichR%20is%20a%20package%20can%20be%20used,species%20pubished%20by%20ENSEMBL%20and%20included%20with%20Bioconductor.) package.
+-   To obtain pathway and gene ontology info, the [Enrichr](https://maayanlab.cloud/Enrichr/) database was queried from the R console using the [enrichR](https://github.com/guokai8/Enrichr#:~:text=Description%20EnrichR%20is%20a%20package%20can%20be%20used,species%20pubished%20by%20ENSEMBL%20and%20included%20with%20Bioconductor.) package.